Twisted Magnon Frequency Comb and Penrose Superradiance

-The limited number of spectral lines in the tMFC raises a critical challenge to the generation of twisted magnons with large OAM.
-We attribute it to the quantization effect (selection rule) in the nanodisk, which can be improved in ferromagnetic disks of a large size.
-We then simulate the tMFC in nanodisks with a larger radius ($R=500$ nm).
-Due to the weak coupling between the VC and twisted magnons in such a large disk, it is difficult to drive the VC gyration solely by the $l=+1$ twisted spin waves.
+The limited number of spectral lines in the tMFC raises a critical challenge to the generation of twisted magnons with large OAM, which can be improved in ferromagnetic disks of a large size.
+We then simulate the tMFC in nanodisks with radius $R=500$ nm.
+Due to the weak coupling between the VC and twisted magnons in such a large disk, it is difficult to drive the VC gyration solely by the $l=+1$ twisted magnons.
 We thus apply a dual-frequency rotating field to excite both the gyrotropic VC mode and $l=+1$ magnon mode \cite{Suppl}.
-Through a nonlinear mixing of the two modes, the tMFC is successfully generated [see Fig. \ref{fig4}(b)].
-Compared with tMFC lines in the vortex disk with $R=150$ nm, the number of the tMFC lines doubles owing to the attraction of the tMFC and internal mode dispersions [see the blue squares and circles in Fig. \ref{fig4}(a)].
+Their nonlinear mixing generates the tMFC [see Fig. \ref{fig4}(b)].
+Compared with the case of $R=150$ nm, the number of the tMFC lines now doubles owing to the attraction of the tMFC and internal mode dispersions [see the blue squares and circles in Fig. \ref{fig4}(a)].
 The OAM quantum number of tMFC varies from $l=-4$ to $l=+5$.
-Following this trend, we expect the generation of twisted spin waves with higher OAM (e.g., $|l|\sim100$) in larger disks (e.g., $\sim10~\mu$m) \cite{Suppl}.
+By systematically investigating the number of tMFC lines ($n_c$) for different radiuses ($R$), we find that the dependence of $n_c$ on $R$ can be linearly fitted by $n_c=c_0 R+n_0$ with $c_0=0.01$ and $n_0=5$ [shown in Fig. \ref{fig4}(c)].
+Following this trend, we expect the generation of twisted magnons with higher OAM (e.g., $|l|\sim100$) in larger disks (e.g., $R\sim10~\mu$m) \cite{Suppl}.

 \emph{Penrose superradiance}.---From Fig. \ref{fig4}(b), we observe that the strength of the spectral line drastically decreases with its order.
 However, a flat enough MFC is indispensable for magnonic high-precision metrology, microwave-to-optical frequency conversion, and many other promising applications.
-Here, we propose a Penrose superradiance mechanism to amplify the twisted spin waves.
+Here, we propose a Penrose superradiance mechanism to amplify twisted spin waves.
 Originally, Penrose superradiance represents a process that particles scattered from a rotating black hole extract energy at the expense of the black hole rotational energy \cite{Penrose1969}.
 The concept was later extended by Zel'dovich to the amplification of electromagnetic waves reflected from a rotating, absorbing metallic cylinder \cite{Zeldovich1971}.
 Recent experiments based on acoustic waves \cite{Cromb2020} and photon superfluids \cite{Braidotti2022} have observed this wave amplification phenomenon.
 To realize the magnonic Penrose superradiance, i.e., the amplification of twisted magnons, the following condition must be met